 (iv) under no circumstance shall the Trust Institution be liable for payment from its own funds of distributions due on the Certificate;

-(v) the Trust Institution shall not be liable with respect to any action taken or omitted to be taken by the Reimbursement and Disclosure Agent under the Reimbursement and Disclosure Agreement or by Certificate Registrar hereunder if performed by a party other than the Owner Trustee, and the Trust Institution shall not be liable for performing any obligations or duties under this Agreement which are to be performed by the Reimbursement and Disclosure Agent under the Reimbursement and Disclosure Agreement or Certificate Registrar (if performed by a party other than the Owner Trustee); and
+(v) the Trust Institution shall not be liable with respect to any action taken or omitted to be taken by the Reimbursement and Disclosure Agent under the Reimbursement and Disclosure Agreement or by any the Certificate Registrar hereunder if performed by a party other than the Owner Trustee, and the Trust Institution shall not be liable for performing any obligations or duties under this Agreement which are to be performed by the Reimbursement and Disclosure Agent under the Reimbursement and Disclosure Agreement or any the Certificate Registrar hereunder(if performed by a party other than the Owner Trustee); and

-(vi) the Trust Institution shall not be responsible for or in respect of, the validity or sufficiency of this Agreement, the form, character, genuineness, sufficiency, value or validity of the Class B Interest or the validity or sufficiency of the Total Return Swap Agreement.
+(vi) the Trust Institution shall not be responsible for or in respect of, the validity or sufficiency of this Agreement, the form, character, genuineness, sufficiency, value or validity of the Class B Member Interest or the validity or sufficiency of the Transfer and Auction Agreement or the Total Return Swap Agreement.
 The Trust Institution shall in no event assume or incur any liability, duty or obligation to any Lender or the Certificate Holder, other than as expressly provided for herein.

 Section 7.02.
 Representations and Warranties .

 The Trust Institution hereby represents and warrants for the respective benefit of the Lenders and the Certificate Holder that: